ECN431/2018/README.md

 ### Updating when new material is available
 Prior to each lab, we will make all material available in this repository.
 This means that your fork needs to be updated with the new material.
-* Log in to GitHub and go to your forked version of the repository
+1. Log in to GitHub and go to your forked version of the repository
-* Click the button "New pull request"
+1. Click the button "New pull request"
-* Select your fork as "base fork"
+1. Select your fork as "base fork"
     - The name should involve your username, similar to "username/project directory name" (where project directory name is the one you chose in RStudio)
-* You likely get a message along the lines "Nothing to compare"
+1. You likely get a message along the lines "Nothing to compare"
     - Click "compare across forks"
-* Select "ECN431/2018" as "head fork"
+1. Select "ECN431/2018" as "head fork"
-* Click the button "Create pull request"
+1. Click the button "Create pull request"
+    - Fill in at least a title for the pull request, for example "Update lab material" (might be filled in already if there is only one commit to merge from the course repository), and possibly a comment
+    - Click "Create pull request" again
+1. If you see the message "This branch has no conflicts with the base branch", you can click the button "Merge pull request" and you're done

+*In case of conflict*: If you get a message along the lines "Conflicts found/need to be resolved", it means that the same files have been changed *both* in your fork and in the course repository.
+It is necessary to resolve the conflicts.
+The easiest will probably be to cancel/close the pull request, delete the conflicting files from your computer (it's highly unlikely that it's any of your own work), use RStudio to stage, commit and push the deletions (see the next section), and go back to GitHub and start from step 1 above.

 ### Use Git from RStudio
 When you work with your project in RStudio, you can use the "Git" tab to handle version control of your work (should be in the upper right pane, otherwise you can find "Show Git" under the "View" menu).
 The most important commands are